Housing and homelessness

 The cafe is located on the basement level of Brisbane City Hall, with access via the exterior door on the Adelaide Street side of the building.

-The Community Housing Partnership Project provides crisis and transitional accommodation to people experiencing homelessness in Brisbane and those at risk of homelessness.
+The Community Housing Partnership Project (CHPP) provides crisis and transitional accommodation to people experiencing homelessness in Brisbane and those at risk of homelessness.

 BHC is a not-for-profit organisation established by Council with the Queensland Government.
 It provides affordable rental accommodation for people on low incomes.